Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 \subsection{Dynamical generalizations of the Prime Number Theorem}

-Let $\Omega(n)$ denote the number of prime factors, counted with multiplicities, of a natural number $n\in\N$.
-A central topic in multiplicative number theory concerns the study of the asymptotic distribution of the values of $\Omega(n)$, which connects to fundamental questions about the prime numbers and numerous classical theorems and conjectures in number theory.
+Let $\Omega(n)$ denote the number of prime factors of a natural number $n\in\N$ counted with multiplicities.
+One of the central themes in multiplicative number theory is the study of the asymptotic distribution of the values of $\Omega(n)$.
+It has a long and rich history and is closely related to fundamental questions about the prime numbers.

-For example, the Prime Number Theorem is equivalent to the assertion that, asymptotically, there are as many $n\in\N$ for which $\Omega(n)$ is even as there are for which $\Omega(n)$ is odd.
-This fact dates back to the works of von Mangoldt \cite[p.\ 852]{vonMangoldt97} and Landau \cite[pp.\ 571--572,\, 620-621]{Landau53b} and can also be expressed using the classical \define{Liouville function} $\lio(n)\coloneqq(-1)^{\Omega(n)}$ as
+{For example, the Prime Number Theorem is equivalent to the assertion that, asymptotically, there are as many $n\in\N$ for which $\Omega(n)$ is even as there are for which $\Omega(n)$ is odd.
+This fact dates back to von Mangoldt \cite[p.\ 852]{vonMangoldt97} and Landau \cite[pp.\ 571--572,\, 620-621]{Landau09b} and can also be expressed using the classical \define{Liouville function} $\lio(n)\coloneqq(-1)^{\Omega(n)}$ as}

-It is natural to ask whether $\Omega(n)$ also equally distributes over other residue classes.
-This question is answered by the Pillai-Selberg Theorem \cite{Pillai40, Selberg39}, an extension of the Prime Number Theorem asserting that for all $m\in\N$ and all $r\in\{0,\ldots,m-1\}$ the set of numbers $n$ for which $\Omega(n)\equiv {r}\bmod{m}$ has asymptotic density equal to $1/m$.
+Given that the values of $\Omega(n)$ equally distribute over evens and odds, it is natural to ask whether the same is true over other residue classes.
+This question is answered by the Pillai-Selberg Theorem \cite{Pillai40, Selberg39}, a classical extension of the Prime Number Theorem asserting that for all $m\in\N$ and all $r\in\{0,\ldots,m-1\}$ the set $\{n\in\N: \Omega(n)\equiv {r}\bmod{m}\}$ has asymptotic density equal to $1/m$.

-Another classical theorem in number theory states that for any irrational $\alpha$ the sequence $\Omega(n)\alpha$, $n\in\N$, is uniformly distributed mod~${1}$.
+Another classical result in this direction states that for any irrational $\alpha$ the sequence $\Omega(n)\alpha$, $n\in\N$, is uniformly distributed mod~${1}$.
 This was first mentioned by \Erdos{} in \cite[p.\ 2, lines 4--5]{Erdos46} without a proof, although \Erdos{} adds that ``the proof is not easy''.
 A proof was later published by Delange in \cite{Delange58} (see also \cite[Section 2.4]{Wirsing61} and \cite{Elliott71}).
 The \Erdos{}-Delange Theorem complements the above mentioned result of Pillai and Selberg, as it implies that the values of $\Omega(n)$ are evenly distributed among ``generalized arithmetic progressions'', i.e., for all $\alpha\in\R\setminus\Q$ with $\alpha\geq 1$ and $\beta\in\R$ the asymptotic density of the set of $n$ for which $\Omega(n)$ belongs to $\{\lfloor \alpha m+\beta \rfloor: m\in\N\}$ equals $1/\alpha$.